browserengineering/book/book/html.md

         # ...
 ```

-And the very last tag is also an edge case, because there's no
+The very last tag is also an edge case, because there's no unfinished
-unfinished node to add it to:
+node to add it to:

 ``` {.python indent=4}
 def add_tag(self, tag):